Generative AI in Game Development: A Qualitative Research Synthesis: Methods

 \section{Methods}

 This paper aims to draw a bigger picture from existing qualitative research on how \ac{GenAI} has been adopted, received, and integrated within game development.
-To this end, we conducted a \emph{\acf{QRS}} alongside an appraisal of the underlying qualitative research.
-While common in medical research \cite{cahill_metaethnography_2018}, these methods are only now gaining attention within \ac{HCI} and games research.
-In this section, we consequently motivate and introduce the core methods of this study, complemented by details on their execution in later parts.
+To this end, we conducted a \emph{\acf{QRS}} and a quality appraisal of the underlying studies.
+While common in e.g.~medical research \cite{cahill_metaethnography_2018}, our methods are only gaining traction in HCI and games research.
+Here, we introduce and motivate the core methods of this study.
+We sketch our collaboration across all methods in Sec.~\ref{sec:limitations-reflexivity}, and provide a detailed account, reflexive procedures and positionality in Appx.~\ref{app:reflexivity}.